Here Are the Best Car Insurance Companies of 2023

 What Are the Costs?

 A high deductible means you’ll need to pay more out of pocket for a repair before your insurance policy kicks in and covers the rest.
-If you have enough in savings, you could get away with a higher deductible and lower monthly premium.
+If you have enough savings, you could get away with a higher deductible and lower monthly premium.
 But if your safety net is lacking, opting for a lower deductible and higher premiums could be a smarter choice.

 What Additional Coverage Is Offered?